data-pandas/data-pandas.github.io/index.md

 In addition, if the computational resources are sufficient, we would like to try to use more complex models for classification tasks, such as GPT-3, not-4chan, elmo, etc. as tools for analysis, so that our models can better understand users' Tweeting sentiments.
 The GCP architecture can be extended into a fully functional Machine Learning Application that can support these models (through Enterprise Tensorflow and support for GPUs/TPUs).
 It can also be extended to go beyond an end-user dashboard, but integrated into a real-time prediction framework (via Vertex AI’s real-time predictions), or to other NLP tasks.
 Google Cloud’s NLP AI, for instance, can widen the scope of our project to multi-language tasks, or more advanced NLP tasks such as abstract-based sentiment analysis, syntax analysis, and so on.

 # 6. Statement Of Work
-Our project workload is evenly divided among team members, with each member focusing on
+Our project workload is evenly divided among team members, with each member focusing on:
 - Jason: scripts to scrape and label data, data labeling, sklearn classification models, topic modeling models, Github repo, video editing, and project blog.
 - Mel: data labeling, sklearn classification models, GCP pipeline development, Data Studio dashboard, Github repo, project video, and blog.
 - Chihshen Hsu: data labeling, fine-tuning BERT model, Github repo, and project blog.